ibm-cloud-docs/ContinuousDelivery/upgrade_projects.md

     - Each team member must have a valid {{site.data.keyword.Bluemix_notm}} account.
 Team members who don't have accounts must [sign up ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://console.ng.bluemix.net/registration){:new_window}.
     - Grant organization members access to the toolchain from the toolchain Manage page.
 Existing project members are added as members of the toolchain as part of the upgrade process.
 For more information about access control for toolchains, see [Managing access ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/services/ContinuousDelivery/toolchains_using.html#managing_access){:new_window}.
     - If a user is not a member of the organization that the toolchain belongs to, add them to the organization from the Manage Organizations page.
-    - If your toolchain uses {{site.data.keyword.gitrepos}}, all JazzHub project members that have a valid Bluemix ID are added to the {{site.data.keyword.gitrepos}} repo with the same privileges as they had in the JazzHub project.
-If your JazzHub project includes members that do not have a valid Bluemix ID, they should register for one and be added to the repo.
+    - If your toolchain uses {{site.data.keyword.gitrepos}}, all JazzHub project members that have a valid {{site.data.keyword.Bluemix_notm}} ID are added to the {{site.data.keyword.gitrepos}} repo with the same privileges as they had in the JazzHub project.
+If your JazzHub project includes members that do not have a valid {{site.data.keyword.Bluemix_notm}} ID, they should register for one and be added to the repo.
       For more information about managing organizations, see [Managing organizations and spaces ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/admin/orgs_spaces.html#orgsspacesusers){:new_window}.

 3. Use the tools from your toolchain instead of the tools from your {{site.data.keyword.jazzhub_short}} project.
 For example, to edit code from a browser, use the Web IDE from your toolchain.